render API

 render function

 The render function is the entry point for writing React Native Testing Library tests.
-It deeply renders the given React element and returns helpers to query the output components' structure.
-This function is async by default and uses async act internally to ensure all pending React updates are executed during rendering, making it compatible with async React features like Suspense boundary or use() hook.
+It deeply renders the given React element and returns helpers to query the output.
+The function is async and uses async act internally, so all pending React updates run before it resolves.
+This works with async React features like Suspense boundaries and the use() hook.

-When using React context providers, like Redux Provider, you'll likely want to wrap rendered component with them.
-In such cases, it's convenient to create your own custom
+When using React context providers like Redux Provider, you'll likely want to wrap the rendered component with them.
+In such cases, create your own custom

 rendermethod.
-Follow this great guide on how to set this up.
+Follow this guide on how to set it up.

 Options